inkline/inkline.io/src/pages/docs/utilities/flex.md

 ---
-title: Flex Utilities - Inkline
+title: Utilities - Flex - Inkline
 description: Use flexbox utilities to modify the layout, alignment, and sizing of components and more.
 ---